-Mirena should not be used during pregnancy.
+Mirena should not be used as emergency birth control.

 You should not use Mirena if you are allergic to levonorgestrel, silicone, silica, silver, barium, iron oxide, or polyethylene, or if you have:

-an untreated or uncontrolled pelvic infection (vaginal, cervical uterine, or bladder);
+an untreated or uncontrolled pelvic infection (vaginal, cervical, uterine);

-pelvic inflammatory disease (PID), unless you have had a normal pregnancy after the infection was treated and cleared;
+pelvic inflammatory disease (PID), unless you had a normal pregnancy after the infection was treated and cleared;

-uterine fibroid tumors or other conditions that affect the shape of the uterus;
+uterine fibroid tumors or conditions that affect the shape of the uterus;

 liver disease or liver tumor (benign or malignant);

-a disease or condition that weakens your immune system, such as AIDS, leukemia, or IV drug abuse; or
+a condition that weakens your immune system, such as AIDS, leukemia, or IV drug abuse;

-if you have another intrauterine device (IUD) in place.
+if you have another intrauterine device (IUD) in place;

-a vaginal infection, pelvic infection, or sexually transmitted disease; or
+a vaginal infection, pelvic infection, or sexually transmitted disease.

 How is Mirena used?